imc-trading/dock2box/api/README.md

 --- | --- | ---
 id | Unique id | Unique Id for interface tenant | String | Tenant name

-# ROADMAP

-- Add checks for foreign keys when creating/updating an entry
-- Add more complex queries
-- Refactor boiler plate code in each controller and normalize it
-- Rename upper-case ID to Id
-- Add direct support for SSL and auth. for now rely on a proxy